maxtaco/oneshallpass/README.md

 we also require those to be present in the first 8 bytes of the password.
 In practice, these practical conditions are usual met the first time through.

+### What implementation of SHA2 and HMAC is the PassThePeas using?

+Jeff Mott's `crypto-js` library [[5](#citations)].
+I tested it with test-vectors from RFC-4231 and RFC-4868.
+To make sure it works for yourself, try `make test`; you'll need the `node` binary in your path.

+### How can I build PassThePeas?

+I've checked in a self-contained `index.html` that should have everything you need to run PassThePeas, including the necessary crypto libraries, the CSS, and the JS for the UI.
+You can build it yourself using `make` in the top-level directory.
+By default, you'll need `node` installed with the `uglifyjs` package, but you can skip this dependency by replacing the `JSFILT` variable in `Makefile` with `cat`.
+This same technique also works well for debugging.

 Author
 ======
 Maxwell Krohn